After reading various personal finance (PF) blogs for more than two years, I have noticed three distinct writing styles among bloggers.

 Whether you’re looking to retire early, save money, or pay off debt, there’s always something useful you can find on these blogs.
 The topics and tips are so broad they are applicable to almost anyone.

-— Since the topics and tips are broad, they are more likely to draw a large reader base.
+— Since the topics and tips are broad, they are more likely to draw a large readership.

 — It’s also easier for the blogger to take advantage of affiliate marketing to increase their blog income since there’re multiple products that can be useful for any particular ‘how-to’ post.